-Weight Watchers also offers a DPP that includes an online activation video as well as in-person meetings and online tools.
-Some interviewees noted that social support provided by members of the group and the coach is a benefit of in-person programs, but they also mentioned that the need to attend a weekly class on a set schedule is a constraint for some participants, particularly those with inadequate access to transportation.
 All of the digital programs, which have the greatest potential for scalability, offer the flexibility of completing lessons on one's own schedule.
+Digital programs also are more likely to be available any time a participant wants to enroll and begin the program, whereas there may be a wait for some inperson programs until enough participants enroll to form a group or until staff are available.
 Many digital programs integrate with other technology (e.g., devices or apps for tracking physical activity, electronic scales).
 The availability of digital programs and the larger numbers of participants they are able to reach may allow research on what approach works best for specific subpopulations to be conducted more quickly.
 Nearly all interviewees said that a "one size fits all" solution would not address the needs of all potential participants (i.e., some individuals would prefer a digital DPP while others would prefer an in-person DPP), while acknowledging that more needed to be learned about how to engage and activate specific populations in lifestyle change.